EugeneKozhun/commit-message-template/README.md

     <a href="https://github.com/EugeneKozhun/commit-message-template/blob/main/LICENSE.md"><img alt="plugin's license" src="https://img.shields.io/github/license/EugeneKozhun/commit-message-template?style=flat-square"/></a>
 </p>

-This JetBrains IDE's extension simplifies the process of writing commit messages according to the conventions adopted in your project.
+✨ Commit Message Template is a JetBrains IDE plugin that simplifies writing consistent and meaningful commit messages.
+Forget messy commits—stick to your project’s conventions with ease!

-## Key features
+## 🚀 Key Features

-- Default commit message template
+- Default commit message template: Save time by using a predefined structure.
-- Configurable keywords to dynamically set values in a message
+- Customizable variables: Dynamically set values like:
+    - Task ID
+    - Scope (e.g., feature area)
-  - Task id, scope, type
+    - Commit type (feat, fix, etc.)
     - Default values for variables
-- Caret position in your template
-- Whitespace formatting
+- Whitespace and caret formatting: Fine-tune alignment and position.
-- Shortcut for applying commit template
+- Shortcut for applying the template: Fast and efficient workflow.

-## Installation
+## 🛠️ Installation

 1. Open IDE.
 2. Navigate to `File > Settings > Plugins`.
 3. Select the `Marketplace` tab.
 4. Search for `Commit Message Template` and click `Install`.

-## Usage

-Keep it simple.
+## 💡 How to Use

+Using the plugin is straightforward and beginner-friendly:

-Just the button and the shortcut :D
+1. When committing changes, press the button or use the shortcut to apply the template.
+2. Edit the generated message with relevant details.
+3. Commit your changes effortlessly.

-## Configuration
+## ⚙️ Customization

 Customize the plugin to your needs: